icedq/icedq-docs/docs/existing-cluster-requirements.md

-# System Requirements
+# System Requirements (Minimum)

-To install the application on an existing Kubernetes cluster, your environment must meet the following minimum requirements.
+The topic describes the requirements for installing the application on existing Kubernetes Cluster be it EKS, AKS, GKE or OpenShift.

+---

 :::warning IMPORTANT
 Currently, we recommend using a dedicated cluster for installing iceDQ.
 :::

-### Minimum System Requirements

-* K8 or OpenShift cluster must be running v1.23, v1.24 or v1.25 kubernetes version.
+* Existing Cluster that is running v1.23, v1.24 or v1.25 kubernetes version.
-* 10 GB disk space on the cluster for app manager/ admin console.
-* Cluster must have an existing storage class (RWO) available.
+  * It has been tested on Amazon EKS, Azure AKS and Google GKE managed clusters.
+  * It can be deployed on OpenShift and K8 managed cluster too.
+* Existing persistent StorageClass (RWO).
+* 3+ Node Cluster.
+* Storage external to the Cluster to store backups and snapshots.
+* Load balancer for the iceDQ platform UI

+## Critical Prerequisites

-#### Port Forwarding
+### Port Forwarding

 To support port forwarding, Kubernetes clusters require that the SOcket CAT (socat) package is installed on each node.